Choosing the Right Kitchen Countertops

 Solid surface countertops have a lot of appeal.
 They come in countless colors, are seamless, resist stains and scratches can be buffed out.
 One word of caution, though: Hot pans can damage solid-surface countertops.

 Concrete countertops, which can be completely customized with pigments, are gaining popularity.
 Concrete is available in several different finishes: trowel (smooth), ground (sanded to expose the sand aggregate) and pressed (a tool is used to reveal marblelike veining).
 Extreme or abrupt changes in temperature may cause concrete to warp or curl, damp sponges left on the counter can cause discoloration and acidic spills may etch the surface.
-To keep a concrete countertop looking its best, it's advisable to seal them it to four times per year and wax with a paste every two to three months.
+To keep a concrete countertop looking its best, it's advisable to seal them up to four times per year and wax with a paste every two to three months.

 Wood countertops, like butcher block, instantly warm up a kitchen.
 They are easy to clean and any scratches can be sanded out.
 Water damages butcher block quite easily, though, so wood countertops must be oiled frequently to seal the surface.